suprsend/suprsend-py-sdk/README.md

 ```

 Example Below shows a sample request for triggering a workflow.
-it triggers a notification to a user with id: `distinct_id`,
+It triggers a notification to a user with id: `distinct_id`,
 email: `user@example.com` & androidpush-token: `__android_push_token__`
 using template `purchase-made` and notification_category `system`